spinnaker/spinnaker.github.io/setup/providers/gce.md

 Spinnaker needs a [service
 account](https://cloud.google.com/compute/docs/access/service-accounts) to
-authenticate as against GCE, with the `roles/editor` role enabled.
+authenticate as against GCE, with the role enumerated below enabled.
 If you don't already have such a service account with the corresponding JSON key downloaded, you can run the following commands to do so: